-Field Description

-IP Address/FQDN Name The IP address or FQDN using which the GigaVUE-FM instance can be reached externally.
+Field Description IP Address/FQDN Name The IP address or FQDN using which the GigaVUE-FM instance can be reached externally.
 If this is not entered, DNS will be resolved for the selected IP address and certificate request will be initiated for the resolved FQDN.
-Note: This field is optional.

-Note: This field is optional.

 ACME Server Alias The ACME server.
 Click Add ACME Server , if the ACME server is not already added.

 Field Description

 Note: This is a mandatory field.

 Algorithm The required Algorithm.
-The default algorithm for GigaVUE-FM is rsa-4096
+The default algorithm for GigaVUE- FM is rsa-4096

 Note: This field is optional.

 Renewal days The number of days after which the certificate must be renewed.
 The default renewal days is 1/3rd of certificate validity period.

 Note: This field is optional.